mrcjbradley/js_project_skeleton/README.md

 1. update homebrew with `brew update`
 2. install the manager with `brew install nvm`
 3. make a directory for the manger in your root folder with `mkdir ~/.nvm`
-4. finally, in your `~/.zshrc` file for zsh users or in your `.bash_profile` for bash users, add the following:
+4. in your `~/.zshrc` file for zsh users or in your `.bash_profile` for bash users, add the following:

    ```
    export NVM_DIR=~/.nvm